OSUSecLab/SymLM/README.md

 ## Dataset

 We proive the sample raw dataset under the [`dataset_generation/dataset_sample`](dataset_generation/dataset_sample) directory and binarization results for the same sample dataset under the[`data_bin`](data_bin) directory.
-For details on how these datasets are generated from binaries, please refer to the [`dataset_generation/README.md`](dataset_generation/README.md).
+For details on how these datasets are generated from binaries, please refer to [`dataset_generation/README.md`](dataset_generation/README.md).

 ## Usage